StructDiffusion: Language-Guided Creation of Physically-Valid Structures using Unseen Objects: Simulation Experiments

-\begin{itemize} \item \textbf{StructFormer}: This baseline uses a multimodal and object-centric transformer network to generate multi-object structures based on segmented object point clouds and language instructions \cite{liu2022structformer}.
+\textbf{StructFormer}: This prior method uses a multimodal transformer network to generate multi-object structures based on segmented object point clouds and language instructions \cite{liu2022structformer}.
 The transformer network autoregressively predicts the goal poses of each object.
-We follow the original work to train a separate model for each class of structure. \item \textbf{CVAE}: This baseline is based on a conditional variational autoencoder (CVAE) model.
-CVAEs have been used to capture the different modes for multi-task learning and language-conditioned manipulation \cite{lynch2020learning,mees2022hulc}.
-We introduce a CVAE that uses the object-centric transformer backbone as a strong baseline for semantic rearrangement.
-To prevent the latent variable being ignored when combining the transformer with CVAE, the transformer network predicts the object goal poses in a single forward pass (i.e., not autoregressively).
-A single model is trained for four classes of structures. \item \textbf{Optimization with Learned Discriminator}: This baseline iteratively optimizes the goal poses of objects with the structure discriminator that is trained to classify valid rearranged scenes and invalid ones.
-This general approach has been used extensively for learning language-conditioned manipulation from offline data \cite{nair2022learning}, grasping \cite{murali20206,lu2020multifingered}, and predicting stable placements of objects \cite{paxton2021predicting}, but not for language-conditioned multi-object rearrangement.
-We uses the cross-entropy method for optimization \cite{chen2021fastrack}.
-We only optimize the object poses and not the structure pose to simplify the optimization problem.
-We initialize the samples from the baseline generative models because initializing the variables with random values does not lead to meaningful performance. \end{itemize}
+We follow the original work to train a separate model for each class of structure.

+\textbf{Conditional Variational Autoencoder (CVAE)}: CVAEs have been used to capture different modes for multi-task learning and language-conditioned manipulation~\cite{lynch2020learning,mees2022hulc}.
+Our CVAE baseline uses the object-centric transformer backbone as a strong baseline for semantic rearrangement.
+To prevent the latent variable from being ignored when combining the transformer with CVAE, the transformer network predicts the object goal poses in a single forward pass (i.e., not autoregressively).
+A single model is trained for four classes of structures.

+\textbf{Optimization with Learned Discriminator}: This baseline iteratively optimizes the goal poses of objects with the \textit{structure discriminator} that is trained to classify valid rearranged scenes and invalid ones.
+This general approach has been used extensively for learning language-conditioned manipulation from offline data~\cite{nair2022learning}, grasping~\cite{murali20206,lu2020multifingered}, and predicting stable placements of objects~\cite{paxton2021predicting}, but not for language-conditioned multi-object rearrangement.
+We use the cross-entropy method for optimization~\cite{chen2021fastrack}, and only optimize the object poses and not the structure pose to simplify the optimization problem.
+We initialize samples from the baseline generative models because initializing with random values does not lead to meaningful performance.